The Wolf Among Us: Reception

-The Wolf Among Us has received mostly positive reviews from critics.
+The Wolf Among Us received mostly positive reviews from critics.
 Praise was given to the game's story, action sequences, atmosphere, visual style and faithfulness to the source material while criticism was focused on its pacing and technical issues.

 Episode 1 – Faith

 Episode 1 – Faith received positive reviews from critics.
 Review aggregator website Metacritic gave the PlayStation 3 version 85/100, the PC version 85/100, and the Xbox 360 version 82/100.

 Episode 2 – Smoke and Mirrors

 Episode 2 – Smoke and Mirrors received mixed to positive reviews from critics.
 Metacritic gave the PlayStation 3 version 82/100, the PC version 76/100, and the Xbox 360 version 73/100.

 Episode 3 – A Crooked Mile

 Episode 3 – A Crooked Mile received positive reviews.
 Metacritic gave the PlayStation 3 version 82/100, the PC version 82/100, and the Xbox 360 version 77/100.

 Episode 4 – In Sheep's Clothing

 Episode 4 – In Sheep's Clothing received mixed to positive reviews from critics.
 Metacritic gave the PC version 75/100, the Xbox 360 version 74/100, and the PlayStation 3 version 69/100.